 Lansbury, Tower Hamlets

-Several more schemes filled out the area over the next three decades, including the large blocks of Lansbury West.
-Inevitably, much of the Lansbury estate had become run-down when Tower Hamlets transferred the estate to housing association ownership and a regeneration priogramme began.
+More housing schemes filled out the area over the next three decades, including the large blocks of Lansbury West.

-St Saviour’s church dates from 1864, but was very badly damaged by fire in 2007.
+Visible in the aerial photo above, the Victorian church of St Saviour was declared redundant in 1984 and very badly damaged by fire in 2007.
 The church is encircled by the Arcadian scheme of self-built houses, of the late 1980s.
-Named after a former vicar of St Saviour’s, the 15-acre Bartlett Park is Lansbury’s largest open space.
+Named after a former vicar of St Saviour’s, the neighbouring Bartlett Park is Lansbury’s largest open space.

-Chrisp Street has a daily market that meets a wide variety of local needs and offers a special emphasis on exotic fruit on Fridays and Saturdays.
-Opened in 2004, Chrisp Street Idea Store is a mix of library services, learning spaces, IT and a café housed in a glass building on the corner of East India Dock Road.
+Opened in 2004, Chrisp Street Idea Store is a mix of library services, learning spaces, IT and a café housed in a glass box near the corner of East India Dock Road.

 Poplar-born actress Angela Lansbury is George Lansbury’s granddaughter.